 Frissiras Museum, opened in 2000, with contemporary European art.

-The Jewish Museum, with a collection of rare books, textiles, domestic and religious artifacts.
+The Jewish Museum, with a collection of rare books, textiles, and domestic and religious artifacts.

 The Athens University Museum, with many transcripts and old photos,